NIRSpec MPT - MOS and MSATA Program Updates

 See Also: NIRSpec MSA Planning Tool, MPT

-All programs that use MSATA and which need an aperture position angle assignment will require a program update.
+All programs that use MSATA and which need an aperture position angle assignment will require one or more program updates.
 In this section we list the steps recommended for re-planning and updating the MOS observation.
 We begin by assuming the Catalog has been updated for reference stars as described above, and that science source positions have been updated from the pre-imaging.
 We further assume that the Assigned Aperture PA is available in APT.
 When these milestones have been reached, the observer can replan the observation by following the steps below.

 The next set of steps assumes that there is an assigned Aperture PA for your MOS observation, and that an updated Catalog has been created.
 To update an existing MOS observation with one that is planned with the updated Catalog at the assigned aperture position angle, follow these steps: